-The average UK annual public liability insurance premium costs £761.
-However, most small businesses and sole traders will pay much less than that and it can be as little as £40 a year.
+The average UK annual public liability insurance premium costs £119.37, according to AXA.
+However, some small businesses and sole traders will pay less than that and it can be as little as £40 a year.

-We calculated the average cost by dividing the size of the public liability insurance market by the number of UK businesses, which equals £761 a year or £63 a month.
+The cost will depend on a number of factors, including the size of your business.
+Our research found the average cost across all business types is £761.
+We calculated the cost by dividing the size of the public liability insurance market by the number of UK businesses, which equals £761 a year or £63 a month.

 Public liability insurance definition

 Public liability insurance is not a legal requirement but will protect your business in the event a member of the public is injured or their property is damaged in your premises or as a result of your work in their home.
 Many companies or events may require you to have it before they will work with you.